Visit our other site on the North Shore

 Q: Can I get a tour?

 A: Yes, you have a few options.
 While we are a busy operational site, we recognize the need to take a break every now and then and open our doors and connect directly with the community.
 We regularly offer 1-hour tours (9-10, 11-12, 1-2, and 3-4) in our Visitors’ Centre and Compost Catwalk.
-Here are the upcoming community tour dates.
+Here are the upcoming community tour dates through the end of 2015.
 Please contact us if you would like to schedule a tour.

 - August 13, 2015